zhougy0717/Niwatori/README.md

 ## Known Issues

 1. Because some ROM's, for example Oxygen OS, have their own auto boot control.
 Niwatori need to be in the white list to provide swap left/right function with auto boot permission.
 2. Shared preference .xml is not created at the very first time after installation.
-You may need to open Niwatori to have it create it.
+You need to open Niwatori to have it create it.
+3. In Oneplus Oxygen 5 (Oreo), you need to put Niwatori in Battery optimization "Not optimized" list.
+Otherwise, the persistent small screen mode won't work.
+Other functionalities work well.
+I don't see this happen on Pixel stock image.

 # Release Note

+##v0.6.0

+There are bunch of new features in this version.
+So I bump it up to a big version change.

+1. The content view in small screen mode is moved away from the edge with margins in both X and Y axis.
+2. You can use gestures in those margins, including:
+   - slide down to slide the upper half of the shrunk content down to bottom half.
+   - slide up to reset to original shrunk screen position
+   - scroll left to zoom out
+   - scroll right to zoom in
+3. Add a tutorial guide in the first app launch.
+4. Translate into Chinese simplified.
+5. Remove all the donation limitation.
+You can use every premium feature free.

 ## v0.5.4